Defining Employee Feedback Plans and Pinpointing Areas for Improvement: The Tactical Guide

 Another resource to give you an idea of how to ensure coverage of the most essential competencies is the Human Resource Systems Group’s competencies.
 They have identified three main types of competencies that can comprehensively cover the traits you want in a hire.

-But in any case, start with the most important thing—your core team.
+But in any case, start with the most important thing-your core team.
 Identify then extract the main values.
-Does your team value hard work, creative thinking, multitasking, great support, or customer service?
-What are the certain traits that every single person in your organization has to possess so that you can first off attract the right people, and second, have a clear list to push back the wrong people joining your organization?
+Does your team value hard work, creative thinking, multitasking, strong support, or customer service?
+What are the certain traits that every single person in your organization has to possess so that you can first off attract the right people, and second, have a structured list to push back the wrong people joining your organization?

-2. Enrich Your System Through an Existing Framework
+2. Strengthen Your System Through Existing Models

 Below is an example of the RACI matrix from Upwork:

-5. Quantify Through SMART
+5. Measure Expectations Through SMART Goals

 Here is an informative graphic from Profit.co that explains what setting up SMART goals means.